vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 ### Count the number of lights on

 Count the number of lights with the status `on`.
-By checking if the `entity_id` attribute exists on the light entites it will exlcude the light groups created in Home Assistant.
-Otherwise it would count both the group, and the members as light, which will give a higher number than expected.
+By checking if the `entity_id` attribute exists on the light entities it will exclude the light groups created in Home Assistant.
+Otherwise, it would count both the group, and the members as light, which will give a higher number than expected.
 The icon is changed dynamically based on the state of the sensor itself, and self references the state using `this.state`.

 <img src="images_templates/nr_lights_on.png" alt="Number of lights on" width="450px">